hylandtechoutreach/coding-activities/BuildingAWebsiteLessonPlan.md

 ### Process
 Follow the instructions to facilitate the activity.
 Tell the students to follow along by typing what you type - but they are welcome to change the content.
 There will also be several points where you can challenge the students; in fact, the first code change is meant to be a not-so-challenging challenge for them!

-There is also some more explanatory text in the instructions - feel free to skip past that, or review it as desired.
+There is also some explanatory text in the instructions - feel free to skip past that, or review it as desired.
 Some of it should have been covered in the introduction.

 ## Additional Topics
 If there is any time remaining between the code-along and the formative assessment, feel free to walk through some of the [additional topics](HtmlCssAdditionalTopics.md).